fengdave/dt-arduino-iot-agent/examples/test-huzzah-mqtt/readme.md

 * Make sure to always select the appropriate Board support in Arduino before compilation.

 -------------------------------------------------------------------------------
-## Prerequisits
+## Prerequisites

-The following prerequisits are neccesary to run this example:
+The following prerequisites are neccesary to run this example:
 * Huzzah ESP8266
 * Access to the [Adafruit IO MQTT service](https://learn.adafruit.com/adafruit-io/mqtt-api)